 From high-class watches and fine milk chocolate to ringing cowbells and towering mountains, Switzerland has its fair share of iconic stereotypes.
 The Alps strategically divide the country making domestic travel here an absolute delight for the senses.

 With the steep vertical rises high above the valley floors, and the wicked, winding alpine passes, it’s as a pretty place to be in Europe as they come.
 The Swiss know how to cater too so expect top-notch, timely service across the board.
+Additional Central European nations include Poland, the Czech Republic, and the Netherlands.

 Northern Europe boasts some of the most remote landscapes of snow and ice.
 In this region, the Nordic countries dominate.
 Sweden, Denmark, Finland, Norway, and Iceland are the five Nordic nations.
 Three of these nations also comprise Scandinavia.